Former almshouse, Chapel of Blood

 Originally, the church was constructed at another place in town, but was moved twice during the twentieth century, namely in 1905 and in 1973.

 The small chapel is built in typical ‘repoblación’ style, which among other things, is characterized by the basilica style we know from churches in most of Europe.

 Above the entrance at the main facade, you can see a relief paying homage to both the Christ and Juame Mollet.

 If you are in Muro on Maundy Thursdag, you can attend or watch the procession through town, in which the image of the Christ of Blood from the altar in this church is carried in front of the parade.

 The Chapel of Blood, was declared a cultural treasure or asset, by the Mallorcan government in 2003.

-How to find the Capella de la Sang
+Get directions to Capella de la Sang in Muro

 Muro is a charming and diverse area found in the northern part of Mallorca.
 The municipality is part of the region called Pla de Mallorca, a region that is generally characterized by rural traditions and agricultural activities.
 However, Muro is also a coastal area with a highly developed tourism industry full of great hotels with state of the art amenities.
 The old town of Muro is a great place to go sightseeing, there is a number of interesting points of interests and attractions to visit which tell the story of the area.
 One of the best times to visit Muro’s old town, is during the fall season when some of the major traditions are celebrated such as thew autumn and pumpkin fair.